 |Other Position:||Safeties Coach|

-Allen Johnson is beginning his fourth season as Arkansas State's safeties and nickelbacks coach.
+Allen Johnson is beginning his fifth season as Arkansas State's safeties and nickelbacks coach and his first as the team’s pass game coordinator.

 In fact, Hunter ended his career as the Sun Belt Conference’s all-time leader in interception returns for a touchdown with four.
 Brown tied for the team high in interceptions in 2016 with three, while Clifton ranked second on the squad in tackles with a career-high 87 to his credit.